San Francisco 49ers vs. Arizona Cardinals NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Cardinals stats and trends

-- In Arizona's eight games this year, it has six wins against the spread.

-- This year, the Cardinals have an ATS record of 3-0 in their three games as an underdog of 2.5 points or more.
+- This season, the Cardinals have won against the spread in each of their two games as an underdog of 3 points or more.

-- Arizona's games this season have hit the over three times in eight opportunities (37.5%).
+- Arizona's games this year have gone over the point total three times in eight opportunities (37.5%).

 - Arizona is 5-1 against the spread and 6-0 overall in games when it scores more than 24.4 points.

-- When Arizona totals more than 324.0 yards, the team is 5-2 against the spread and 6-1 overall.
+- Arizona is 5-2 against the spread and 6-1 overall when the team piles up more than 324.0 yards.

-- The Cardinals have turned the ball over nine times this season, four more turnovers than the 49ers have forced (5).

 Home and road insights

-- San Francisco is winless against the spread, and 0-4 overall, at home this season.
+- At home this season, San Francisco is winless against the spread, and 0-4 overall.

+- In four home games this year, San Francisco has hit the over twice.

-- Arizona is 4-0 overall, and unbeaten against the spread, on the road.
+- Arizona is unbeaten against the spread, and 4-0 overall, in away games.

-- The Cardinals are unbeaten ATS (1-0) as 2.5-point underdogs or more away from home.
+- The Cardinals are unbeaten ATS (1-0) away from home as 3-point underdogs or more.

-- Arizona has gone over the total twice in four road games this season.
+- This year, in four away games, Arizona has hit the over twice.

 Powered by Data Skrive.